Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Results and Discussion

-Equation~\ref{eq:domainfraction} gives us the result that the fraction of up domains should decrease as temperature decreases while $M_\textrm{s}$ increases (black curve). \modif{However, domain wall pinning keeps the FCC and FCW up-domain fractions above the black curve for all but the temperatures near $T_C$.
-By following the blue curve, we can understand the local maximum in the FCC $MvT$ curve.
-While cooling down below $T_C$, the system encounters a domain-wall pinning effect, as seen in Fig.~\ref{fig:fraction_up_FCC_FCW}(a) where the blue curve begins to deviate from the black curve.
-This domain-wall pinning causes the magnetization to increase nearly proportionally to $M_s$.
-Below around $132$\,K, the system enters a depinning region where the domain-wall pinning strength diminishes and as a result, the up-domain fraction decreases towards its theoretical no pinning value (the black curve) and the magnetization consequently decreases.
-Below about $120$\,K, however, the domain wall pinning strength increases again, and the domain fraction is held relatively constant.
-As shown in Fig.~\ref{fig:fraction_up_FCC_FCW}(b), the FCC magnetization shows a local minimum around 120\,K, below which the magnetization increases.
-The repinning is consistent with the fact that domain walls rarely move below 119\,K reported by a Lorentz microscopy study~\cite{Sugawara}.
-Eventually, below about $95$\,K, domain walls are completely pinned and the magnetization becomes proportional to $M_{s}$, i.e. $M=\delta M_\textrm{s}$ with $\delta=0.31$.} While warming up, as shown by the red curve in Fig.~\ref{fig:fraction_up_FCC_FCW}, since excessive \modif{up} domains already exist, they remain unchanged until around 155\,K, where the reduced demagnetization field requires more \modif{up} domains to form.
-Due to the presence of domain-wall pinning, \modif{the total magnetization of the sample when cooled down and warmed up follows two different pathways}, resulting in the hysteresis \modif{between} the FCC and FCW \modif{magnetization curves}.
-The domain-wall depinning below $132$\,K might originate from the local symmetry breaking below $T_\textrm{C}$~\cite{Q_Zhang}, where the distortion of lattice reduces the anisotropy energy and thus allows domains to flip.
+The black curve is the fraction of up-domain calculated from a demagnetization theory~\cite{Tremolet} in Eq.~\ref{eq:domainfraction}.
+We can see that domain wall pinning keeps the up-domain fraction above the theoretical value for all but the temperatures near $T_C$.
+While cooling down below $T_C$, the system encounters a domain-wall pinning effect where the blue curve begins to deviate from the black curve.
+This domain-wall pinning causes the magnetization to increase nearly proportionally to $M_s$ as shown by the blue curve in Fig.~\ref{fig:fraction_up_FCC_FCW}(b).
+Below around $132$\,K, the system enters a partial depinning region where the up-domain fraction decreases towards its theoretical no pinning value.
+The magnetization consequently decreases, which causes a local maximum near $132$\,K. Upon further cooling, there is a competition between this anomalous depinning effect and the reduced thermal energy which tends to favor pinning.
+The reduced thermal energy eventually dominates around $120$\,K and domain walls tend to pin again.
+Therefore, the magnetization tends to be proportional to $M_\mathrm{s}$, i.e. $M=\delta M_\mathrm{s}$ with $\delta=0.31$.
+The repinning is consistent with the fact that domain walls in Co$_3$Sn$_2$S$_2$ rarely move below 119\,K as reported by a Lorentz microscopy study~\cite{Sugawara}.
+Upon warming up, as shown by the red curve in Fig.~\ref{fig:fraction_up_FCC_FCW}, since domain walls are pinned, the domain fraction remains unchanged until around 155\,K, where the increased thermal energy allows more up domains to form.
+Due to the presence of domain-wall pinning, the total magnetization of the sample when cooled down and warmed up follows two different pathways, resulting in the hysteresis between the FCC and FCW magnetization curves.